 This process sounds ideal but buyers need to be aware that it can be very lengthy and starts with finding a floorplan that works and then altering it with the help of an architect.
 Buyers may even create their own floorplan, again with the help of a professional.
 Buyers or builders will also need to find and purchase a plot of land and may have to deal with getting a piece of land subdivided.
 In addition to a loan for the land, they will need to get a construction loan, too.
 Most often, this means two closings and two sets of fees that go along with closings.
 Realtor.com estimates that construction loans for custom homes require excellent credit and a down payment of 20% to 25% because of the risky nature of the loans.
 A custom home can also have higher material costs as supplies are bought for only one home at a time and there are no quantity discounts (unlike production builders.)

-An inventory builder or production builder is a builder that has a predetermined set of floor plans and oftentimes builds or starts a home before having a buyer for that home.
+An spec home builder, also known as a production or inventory home builder, is a builder that has a predetermined set of floor plans and oftentimes builds or starts a home before having a buyer for that home.

 Semi-Custom Home Builders